foxleigh81/strip-ai/README.md

 If you are using the docker image to self-host the application and you like it.
 I'd really appreciate you giving this repo a star 😘

+> **Note:** Docker images are automatically built and published to Docker Hub whenever a new release is created on GitHub.
+Images are available for both AMD64 and ARM64 architectures.

 ### Using Docker Hub Image

 The easiest way to self-host Strip AI is using the pre-built Docker image: